ZsyRock/Diabetes-Model/KNN in ML-sklearn/README.md

-Welcome to KNN in ML-sklearn (via diabetes dataset)
+This is the implementation process of the KNN algorithm in the sklearn package on the data set (diabetes dataset)